Using Documint? If you switch to Typeflow, we offer you a 20% discount!

 How to map Airtable and Documint

-On the other hand, Typeflow takes a more straightforward approach.
-For accessing fields from other tables, you can simply pick in the Typeflow configuration which fields you want to use from another table.
+On the other hand, TypeFlow takes a more straightforward approach.
+For accessing fields from other tables, you can simply pick in the TypeFlow configuration which fields you want to use from another table.

 We also have a straightforward approach by using Google Docs templates for PDF generation.
 Why Google Docs?